jlozovei/me/_drafts/technology-and-originality-in-2020.md

 There's a metaphor that compares us, people, with salt - salt makes all the difference in a dish, be it haute cuisine or our daily beans.

 If you put it too little, the food is "bland"; if you put it too much, the food just tastes like it - and if the salt loses its flavor, it serves no more than being thrown away.
 (You can find this metaphor on Matthew 5:13)

+***

+I originally wrote this text on [LinkedIn, in portuguese](https://www.linkedin.com/pulse/tecnologia-e-originalidade-em-2020-julio-lozovei/).
+You can read it there too!